Madison School District adds more options for reopening this fall

 “With guidance, information and research around COVID-19 evolving very rapidly,” Belmore said, “the district’s approach to the reopening of schools will need to be flexible, nimble and with a plan that positions the district in an optimal state of readiness.”

-DPI also instructed state schools to be ready to change their plans if more outbreaks of COVID-19 occur throughout the upcoming school year.
-The district said it will include more guidelines for reopening as it waits for further recommendations — which are expected to be released July 6 — from Madison and Dane County’s public health department.
+DPI also instructed state schools to be ready to change their plans if more outbreaks of COVID-19 occur during the upcoming school year.
+The district said it will include more guidelines for reopening as it waits for further recommendations — expected to be released July 6 — from the Madison and Dane County public health department.

 Photos: A look inside Leopold Elementary School